 WARNING: ALL VALVES MUST BE OPENED BY THE FOLLOWING PROPER SEQUENCE.
-OPEN THE VALVES SLOWLY TO PREVENT PRESSURE OF BLEECE IN THE SYSTEM WHICH COULD ACTIVATE THE EXCESS FLOW VALVE BREAKING FITTINGS OR PRESSURE SURGES IN THE SYSTEM WHICH COULD ACTIVATE THE EXCESS FLOW VALVE, BREAKING FITTINGS OR RUPTURING HOSES.
+OPEN THE VALVES SLOWLY TO PREVENT PRESSURE SURGES IN THE SYSTEM WHICH COULD ACTIVATE THE EXCESS FLOW VALVE, BREAKING FITTINGS OR RUPTILINING HOSES.

-- 8. Slowly open the Vapour-valve on the nurse unit and allow the pressure to equilize in the tanks.
+8. Slowly copen the Vapour-valve on the pumps unit and allow the pressure to equilize in the tanks.

-- Open the Liquid valve on the delivery tank.
-Fully open the Liquid valve on the pump or storage tank.
+- 8. Slowly open the Vapour-valve on the nurse unit and allow the pressure to equilize in the tanks. - Open the Liquid valve on the delivery tank.
+Fully open the Liquid valve on the pump or storage tank. - 11.
 Once all valves are in the fully open position, the valve on the Liquid-Level gauge can be opened on the delivery unit. - WARNING: WATCH FOR LIQUID ANHYDROUS AMMONIA BEING DISCHARGED FROM THE LIQUID-LEVEL GAUGE - 12.
 The pump can now be started